 The feasibility study focuses on helping answer the essential question of “should we proceed with the proposed business idea?”
 All activities of the study are directed toward helping answer this question before proceeding with the full-scale development of new product or service offering.
 Most importantly the business should learn from customers and other market experts such that the business opportunity can be leveraged to full advantage.
 A successful feasibility study answers questions – it may not give you the answers you wanted or expected.
 Determining early that a business idea will not work saves time, money and heartache later.

 While every feasibility study is different a process can be utilised to provide direction and guidance.
 The key is to create a plan – the key to the plan is scheduling engagement with customers.
 Critical to successful feasibility study completion is talking openly and honestly to potential customers and other market experts and listening to their feedback.
 The feedback must then be documented in a report that comprehensively analyses all the relevant business issues.
 The Process must be both Systematic and Objective.

 FIRST STEP IN FEASIBILITY PROCESS

 The first step in the Feasibility Process is to create a one-page document outlining Terms of Reference for the Feasibility.
 This creates a roadmap by outlining the goals and objectives of the study written as a Primary Objective along with Secondary Objectives … what do you really want to find out.
 This can later form the basis of a project plan which can be supplemented with a Gantt Chart.

 PRIMARY OBJECTIVE OF THE FEASIBILITY

 Market Validation is defined as a systematic approach to probe, test and validate your market opportunity – before you invest significant money in product development.
 This is the broad prime objective of every feasibility study.
 The secondary objectives are informed by the four key stages of a Feasibility Study as outlined in #4.

 #.4 Outline Feasibility Study Format

-There are four key areas or Stages in every Feasibility Study:
+There are four key areas or elements in every Feasibility Study: